 Can I get 4G in my area?

-What is 4G LTE?
+What is 4G?

 How fast is 4G?

-Upload speeds will be up to 15Mbps in areas with high signal strength, with typical upload speeds expected to be in the range 5-6Mbps.
-Latency, or how long it takes for the 4GEE network to respond to a data request from your handset is in the range 60-70ms, which is up to 50% better than with 3G technology.
+Upload speeds can get up to 15Mbps in areas with high signal strength, with the average speed being 13.6Mbps.
+Latency, or how long it takes for the 4G network to respond to a data request from your handset, is up to 50% better than with 3G technology.

 How can I sign up?

 You can sign up by visiting the 4G providers’ websites.
 Customers of O2 and Vodafone, along with Orange and T-Mobile (now owned by EE) can also find out about upgrading from existing 3G contracts to 4G.